 - Reach out and ask for help.
 Utilise the expertise of health professionals (such as physiotherapists and occupational therapists) to provide support with your back pain to help you manage your pain and plan a strategy for returning back to work.

 If you would like to discuss how our team can help you manage your back pain, we are happy to help.
-We’re just a phone call away on 0800 824 432 and are conveniently located across New Zealand in 21 locations.
+We’re just a phone call away on 0800 824 432 and are conveniently located across New Zealand in many locations.

 You can be assured that you have access to the country’s largest team of health professionals, supporting you with recovery at home, at work or within our national network of clinics.